Independent. Egalitarian. Transformational.

 On the second and fourth Friday of each month, we usher in Shabbat with a warm and intimate Kabbalat Shabbat service from 6-7pm.
 The second Friday is all about kids and family.
 We sing simple songs with moving melodies selected from the traditional Kabbalat Shabbat service.
 We join together in uplifting singing and share space as families.
 The services are usually followed by a pot luck vegetarian dinner.
 The fourth Friday is typically a traditional-style service filled with heartfelt singing.

 Shabbat morning services begin at 9:30am.
 We are a DIY congregation with a variety of lay leaders who pitch in to lead services and read Torah and chant Haftorah.
 Fully egalitarian, men and women participate equally.
-Throughout the school year, on the first Shabbat of each month the spaces surrounding the sanctuary are filled with children's voices and the sounds of Tot Shabbat (for the younger kids) and Junior congregation (for the older ones).
+Throughout the school year, on the third Shabbat of each month the spaces surrounding the sanctuary are filled with children's voices and the sounds of Tot Shabbat (for the younger kids) and Junior congregation (for the older ones).

 Most weeks, Rabbi Justin delivers the d'var Torah (sermon).
 On the last Shabbat of each month, the pulpit becomes community property with congregants encouraged to offer their take on the weekly Torah portion.
 Sometimes these featured speakers include individuals - Jewish and non-Jewish - within the wider Asheville community.